msande84/msande84.github.io/docs/index.md

 ### My Contribution

-* My portion of this project was focused on creating a keypad that will control the volume of our speaker as well as stop the alarm when the correct code is entered.
+* My portion of this project was focused on creating a keypad that will control the door lock.